Advance care planning

 Reviewing

-It's important to review your plan regularly to make sure nothing has changed for you.
-You can also add things to your plan as often as you like and change your decisions at any time.
+It's a good idea to review your plan regularly to make sure nothing has changed for you.
+People find it useful to decide on a day to review it every year, such as their birthday, Labour day or the time the clocks go back for winter.
 Every time you make a change, let your healthcare team and anyone who has a copy of your advance care plan know.

 Apps reviewed by Healthify